ChaosiumInc/QuestWorlds/Questworlds.md

 |Fumble|Complete Victory|Major Victory|Minor Victory|Tie*|

 * In a group simple contest (see below), the Game Master may declare that both contestants suffer a Marginal Defeat to indicate that, although their results cancel out with respect to each other, their situation worsens compared to other contestants.

+# Group Simple Contest

+In the group simple contest, multiple participants take part in a simple contest.
+Each of the participants conducts an individual simple contest, and the results for each side are collated to determine the victor.

+A group simple contest may pit all of the participating PCs against a single resistance, representing one obstacle.
+Alternatively, a group simple contest may be a series of paired match-ups between two groups of contestants.
+PCs forced to participate in more than one contest face the standard multiple opponent penalties.

+## Procedure
+1. Frame the contest.
+2. Figure each PC's target number (TN) using the ability rating and any modifiers.
+The PCs TN is the rating of their ability, plus or minus modifiers the GM may give the PC.
+3. The GM determines the resistance.
+The GM opposes the PC with a resistance—the harder the task or tougher the opponent, the higher the resistance.
+4. For each PC, Roll a d20 to determine the PCs degree of success or failure, then apply any bumps.
+The GM does the same for the resistance.
+Compare your rolled number with your TN to see how well you succeeded or failed with your ability.
+Remember to apply any bumps from masteries or hero points.
+5. Determine the number of RPs scored by the victor in the contest.
+6. Describe the overall winner.
+7. Describe the result based on the agreed prize.

+### Boosting Results
+Because they average together the results of multiple participants, group simple contests tend to flatten outcomes, making victories more likely to be marginal or minor than major or complete.

+To overcome this flattening effect, players can, at the beginning of a group simple contest, to spend one or more Hero Points to purchase a boost.
+A boost assures a clearer victory, should they prevail.

+The cost varies by the number of heroes participating:
+* 1 Hero Point for 1-3 heroes;
+* 2 Hero Points for 4-6 heroes
+* 3 Hero Points for 7-9 heroes.
+* and so on...

+Groups may spend twice as many Hero Points as required to gain a double boost.
+The points may be spent by any combination of players.
+They remain spent no matter how the contest resolves.

+On a tie or a victory, the boost increases the collective victory level by one step.
+A double boost increases it by two steps.

 # Appendix
 ## Version Changes